gabechu/introduction-reinforcement-learning/src/chapter_3/gridworld/README.md

 We have a 5x5 grid world and our goal is to calculate state-value function for a random policy.
 For more detailed information, refer to Example 3.5: Gridworld in the book.

 # How:
 We apply value iteration to the random policy.
+Run `poetry run pytest -vv ./tests/unit` to execute the program.

 # Outcome:
 Converged in 109 steps...